Jamey Wright: Pitching style

 Wright was a sinkerballer, throwing the pitch at 90–93 mph with an average speed of approximately 92 mph.
 He also threw a cut fastball at 88–90 mph and an occasional four-seamer in the low 90s.
 His main breaking ball was a sharp curveball which travelled around 77–81 mph.
 Wright had a tendency to get ground ball outs.
 Prior to the 2011 season, he threw a changeup; he stopped throwing it in 2011 and 2012 but brought it back about nine percent of the time in 2013.
 He threw a slider through 2007, bringing it back in 2010.
 Once he joined the Mariners in 2010, pitching coach Rick Adair encouraged him to lower his hands to waist-level before starting to throw, which generated a faster arm action.
 "I've learned to be more aggressive and attack the hitter a little more than I have in the past," he said in 2011.

 Personal life

-Wright and his wife, Marnie, have one daughter (Presley) and two sons (Jett and Kingston).
+Wright and his wife, Marnie, have one daughter, Presley, and two sons, Jett and Kingston.
 Presley's middle name, Kile, is in reference to Darryl Kile, Wright's former teammate.
 "I followed that guy around like a puppy dog.
-He helped me more than anybody else could," said Wright, after Kile's untimely death in 2002.
+He helped me more than anybody else could," Wright said after Kile's untimely death in 2002.
 "He was a great person and a great friend."
 The Wrights currently live in Dallas, Texas.
 An Oklahoma native, the Oklahoma Sooners are his favorite college team; he wore the same gray "Oklahoma Sooners" shirt for many years during his career.